Collective for Neo-Tribal Renaissance of the Palouse

 Co Founder

 Jordan's family moved to Moscow from Far West, Utah at the age of 12.
 His displacement never quite vanished as his new peers already knew each other since childhood, and most disappeared from his life just as quickly once he entered adulthood during the COVID lockdowns.
-Between then and now, he has spent his years working multiple retail and maintenance jobs, all while slowly deconstructing his Mormon faith.
-This critical mindset deepened as his curiosity migrated to society, politics, psychology, and philosophy, leading him to realize (among many others) the hoax of late stage capitalist/colonial culture and the historic karma we all share.
+Between then and now, he has spent his years working multiple retail and maintenance jobs, all while deconstructing his Mormon faith.
+This deconstruction mindset deepened as his curiosity migrated to society, politics, psychology, and philosophy, leading him to realize (among many others) the hoax of late stage capitalist/colonial culture and the historic karma we all share.

 By the summer of 2025, Jordan had found himself broke, unemployed, and ostracized.
 As he struggled to find a decent job, he began attending local protests after the bombing of Iran, and got involved with several grassroots activist movements on the Palouse.
 With a new foundation of community and solidarity he hadn’t known before, his later conversations with Skye helped lay the foundations for CNTR and the Pariah podcast, each in the hopes of planting seeds in the collective consciousness for a Neo-tribal culture capable of supporting those in need.